jabariim-design/Will-the-Customer-Accept-the-Coupon-/README.md

 Exploratory data analysis project using Python, pandas, Matplotlib, and Seaborn to identify the factors that influence whether drivers accept or reject coupons.
 Includes statistical summaries, visualizations, key findings, and business recommendations based on UCI survey data.

-Project Overview
+Project Overview:
 This project investigates the question: Will a customer accept the coupon?
 Using survey data from the UCI Machine Learning Repository, I analyzed the differences between customers who accepted a driving coupon and those who rejected it.
 The notebook applies exploratory data analysis, plotting, statistical summarization, and data visualization to identify patterns in coupon acceptance and translate them into practical recommendations.

 This repository was created as Practical Application 1 for the coupon acceptance assignment.

-Business Question
+Business Question:
 Which customer and trip characteristics are associated with a higher likelihood of accepting a coupon?

-Dataset
+Dataset:
 The dataset comes from the UCI Machine Learning Repository and was collected through a survey on Amazon Mechanical Turk.
 Each observation describes a driving scenario, including variables such as:

 destination